 Most students walk (about 10 minutes), but some also bike, skateboard, or drive.See Parking Policy

 Yes - however, parking is prioritized for upperclassmen and may be limited for freshmen.
 Among freshmen, priority is given on a first-come, first-serve basis.

 If you wish to bring a vehicle on campus, you must apply for a Latitude 33 parking spot using the Car Application Form (sent to you after you enroll).

 Students who don’t have a car on campus are usually able to find rides with other students, whether to explore San Diego, go shopping, or get to the airport.
 Students normally walk, bike, or skateboard between campus and student housing.
 San Diego also has great public transportation options available.
 See Public Transportation

 Residential students who bring a car will be assigned a specific parking spot within Latitude 33, either in a townhome garage or in the parking garage located beneath the apartment building.

-JPCatholic leases an apartment (called The Chesterton) to use as a common area exclusively for JPCatholic students; no students live there.
+JPCatholic leases an apartment (called The Chesterton) and a townhome (called The Perch) to use as common areas exclusively for JPCatholic students; no students live there.
 This space provide a place to watch movies, cook, socialize, or study together.
 It is open during specific hours of the week when a student member of the Campus Life Team is on duty.
 These hours may vary from quarter to quarter.
 See Current Hours